yalondg/visual-recognition-dedicated/tutorial-custom-classifier.md

 # Creating a custom model

 After you analyze an image in the "Getting started tutorial," you are ready to train and create a custom model.
-With a custom model, you can train the {{site.data.keyword.visualrecognitionshort}} Dedicated service to classify images to suit your business needs.
+With a custom model (also known as a custom classifier), you can train the {{site.data.keyword.visualrecognitionshort}} Dedicated service to classify images to suit your business needs.
 {: shortdesc}

 ## Step 1:  Copy your credentials